JamzTheMan/MapTool/README.md

 The links to the right will now point to RPTools for convenience but older versions of my fork will remain available [here](https://github.com/JamzTheMan/MapTool/releases).

 *Note: The sendURL and getRequest functions were renamed and replaced with better [RESTful versions](http://lmwcs.com/rptools/wiki/Category:RESTful_Function).
-This will be the change required from using my fork.
+In 1.5+ you will also need to enable these functions via the Preferences menu.
+This will be the only change required if you are moving from my fork.